 Since the time it was introduced nearly 50 years ago, cured-in-place pipe (CIPP) has grown to become a staple of the trenchless industry – and the reasons are obvious.
-By using CIPP, utility owners can get a leak-free, corrosion-resistant new pipe with little disturbance to the public, often for less cost compared to traditional methods.
+By using CIPP, utility owners can get a leak-free, corrosion-resistant new pipe with little disturbance to the public, often for cost compared to traditional methods.
 It is no wonder that CIPP has been used to rehabilitate hundreds of millions of feet of pipe throughout the world.

 Over the years the CIPP industry has evolved.
 What began as a simple idea has blossomed into a multi-national, multi-billion-dollar industry.
 CIPP lining, once viewed as a specialty application, is now done in cities large and small on a daily basis.